 If you have questions about the Grand Prismatic Spring and hike to Fairy Falls, let us know in the comment section below.

-More Information for Your Trip:
+More Information for Your Trip to Yellowstone:

-- One Day in Yellowstone National Park
+- One Day in Yellowstone: How to Spend One Perfect Day in Yellowstone National Park

 Read all of our articles about the United States in our United States Destination Guide.